 If you have ideas on how to increase the sustainability of Rancho life, please let us know.
-For example, we have the compost, we have the space, we even have willing hands... but some more green thumbs would be great.
+For example, we have the compost, we have the space, we even have willing hands… but some more green thumbs would be great.
 If you’re an expert on what grows well where, and have some good container ideas to get us above the wet season puddles you could really make a valuable contribution here.
-To make sure there is time to do the job well, we require someone with experience gardening in dry tropical climates to come for a minimum of one month.
+To make sure there is time to do the job well, we require someone with experience gardening in dry tropical climates to come for a minimum of two months.

 And lastly, Jiquilillo and the surrounding area lack an ambulance service and have limited public transportation, with the last bus leaving at 3:30 in the afternoon.
 If there is any medical emergency, we provide free transport to the nearest medical facility located 45 minutes from Jiquilillo.
-Our services have assisted in bringing four new lives into the community!
+Our services have assisted in bringing five new lives into the community!